chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 ## What is "Good" Documentation Anyway?

 Did someone ever teach you how to write "good" documentation?
 Probably not - you likely just wrote what came to mind and hoped it was good enough.

-So, it's useful to learn a definition of good documentation and understand why it's defined that way.
+Because of this, it's useful to learn a definition of good documentation and understand why it's defined that way.

 Essentially, there are 3 factors that affect whether documentation is "good" or not.
 1. Its intended audience